 Twin Peaks: Because Bob takes Cooper's body, and we never do see if Cooper escapes the Lodge

-The Too Good to Last HBO series Carnivàle ended its last season with a climactic showdown in which protagonist Ben and Big Bad Brother Justin each stab the other in the chest.
-It's implied that Ben survives due to his Healing Factor, but Sofie makes a Face Heel Turn once she finds out that she has avataric powers and heals Brother Justin after apparently killing Jonesy.
+The HBO series Carnivàle ended its last season with a climactic showdown in which protagonist Ben and Big Bad Brother Justin each stab the other in the chest.
+It's implied that Ben survives due to his Healing Factor, but Sofie makes a Face-Heel Turn once she finds out that she has avataric powers and heals Brother Justin after apparently killing Jonesy.

 The final episode of Cybill ends with Cybill and Maryanne being arrested for the apparent murder of Maryanne's husband, Doctor Dick.

 The French and Saunders series Let Them Eat Cake.
 It was about French aristocracy just before the French revolution. you can guess how it ends.

 Dinosaurs: Believe it or not, this ABC series pulls this ending in the final episode, implying that a self-inflicted ecological disaster wipes out the dinosaur civilization, including all of our main characters.